Changing a Cuffless Tube

 - Tracheal dilator

-- Tracheal compresses with additional zigzag slit
+- Tracheal compresses with additional slit

 - Replacement tracheal tube and a tracheal tube of the next smaller size